Review and sign transactions from a single secure screen with Ledger Flex™

 However, it’s important to note that although the blockchain allows users custody of their assets, not all platforms that build upon it use that model.
 In fact, some exchanges retain complete custody of your assets, meaning they could take down the website and take your assets with them.

 Luckily, the Ledger Ecosystem offers the tools anyone might need to access and interact with the Bitcoin network.
-Firstly, Ledger devices keep your private keys, the keys to your assets, safe from online threats.
+Firstly, Ledger hardware wallets keep your private keys, the keys to your assets, safe from online threats.
 This is because Ledger devices use Secure Element Chips known to be the most secure computer chips in existence.
 Using Ledger Devices and their technology, you can transact knowing you’re really signing the transaction that you planned to sign.

-Furthermore, Ledger Live offers a friendly interface to buy, sell and manage your Bitcoin.
+Furthermore, Ledger Live offers a friendly interface to buy, sell, and manage your Bitcoin.
 Lastly, since Ledger has a dedicated Bitcoin wallet and hardware wallet, you can actually host multiple accounts on your single Ledger device, meaning staying secure on the world’s most popular network is just getting easier.

 Stay in touch